Elizabeth Hurley Makes Shocking Reveal About The Photographer For Her Topless Snow Photos

 "FREEDOM of thought...
 AMEN to that," the fan wrote.

-Another joked that we’ve all “been there,” and added he can’t remember the last time his elderly mom didn’t take semi-nudes of him when it snowed.
+Another joked in a tweet that we've all "been there," and added they can't remember the last time his elderly mom didn't take semi-nudes of him when it snowed.

-And another admirer offered to fill in for mama Angela next time.
-The Twitter user joked that Elizabeth’s wonderful mother shouldn’t have to hold a heavy camera at her age.
+Yet another admirer offered to fill in for mama Angela next time.
+The Twitter user joked that Elizabeth's wonderful mother shouldn't have to hold a heavy camera at her age.

 "I'd be more than happy to take ur next photo shoot free of charge," the fan offered.

 Elizabeth previously posted a photo of her mom when she turned 80 last April.
-In a sweet snap shared to her Instagram page, which can be seen here, the swimsuit designer posed with her youthful-looking “Mummy” whom she described as the “best mom” in a hashtag.
+In a sweet snap shared to her Instagram page, she posed with her youthful-looking "Mummy" whom she described as the "best mom" in a hashtag.
+You can view the post here.

 The photo also proved that good genes definitely run in the Hurley family.